Gippsland coastal forest — Victoria’s dog-friendly heartland

 Are dogs allowed in Victorian national parks?

 Almost never.
-Parks Victoria prohibits dogs in nearly every national-park campground, trail, and day-use area in the state.
-A small number of state forests and regional parks permit dogs on lead.
-The dog-friendly caravan park inventory in Victoria is held by private operators — coastal, alpine, and Gippsland holiday parks rather than Parks Victoria sites.
+Parks Victoria keeps dogs out of nearly every national-park campground, trail, and day-use area in the state.
+A few state forests and regional parks allow dogs on lead.
+The dog-friendly parks in Victoria are the private ones — coastal, alpine, and Gippsland holiday parks rather than Parks Victoria sites.

 How does Total Parks make sure my dog is actually welcome at the park I book?